-We firmly believe that parents are children's first and most enduring educators.
+We firmly believe that "parents are children's first and most enduring educators".
+(QCA Guidance)

 To this end we work hard to promote a successful partnership with a two-way flow of knowledge, information and expertise through:

-- Parents welcomed into school/classroom at the beginning and end of each school day and voluntary support. - Parent's views and knowledge about their own child are listened to e.g. on admission and through parent questionnaires and formal/informal consultations. - Parents are given clear information about the school through its prospectus, newsletters, displays, meetings, workshops etc. - Parents and other family members are encouraged to support their child's learning through: - Sharing and contributing to their child's learning journey; - Sharing reading books and library books; - Visits and celebrations; - > Postcards/books about holidays etc.
+- Parents welcomed into school/classroom at the beginning and end of each school day and voluntary support. - Parent's views and knowledge about their own child are listened to e.g. on admission and through parent questionnaires and formal/informal consultations. - Parents are given clear information about the school through its prospectus, newsletters, displays, meetings, workshops etc. - Parents and other family members are encouraged to support their child's learning through: Sharing reading books and library books; Visits and celebrations; Postcards/books about holidays etc.